RobRendell/gTove/README.md

 ---

+* Copy from (or duplicate?) tabletops, getting all the settings.

+* Duplicating a mini with visiblity "fog" won't update gmOnly based on the location the duplicates end up.
+* Matt's crash during tabletop save caused the player and GM tabletop files to be out of sync.
+Should make what's saved orthogonal, so only gmOnly data is saved in GM tabletop, and merge them together, so they can't be out of sync.
+* Attached minis don't snap elevation/position (sometimes?  start with different elevations?), and can be hidden for going above interest level Y.
 * Prevent dice from re-rolling when you re-open tabletop (probably just clear them if they have a result?)
 * Adding a scenario with minis with old (i.e. missing) visibility values to a tabletop didn't update to default values.
 * In map editor, after setting the grid with the drop-down, it retains focus as you start to move the pushpins, so using